PatricioNapoli/axer/README.md

 }
 ```

-After running any mode, the output directory will contain the parsed bundle array files in json format for each transaction.
+After running any mode, the output directory (defaults to `out/<id>.json`) will contain the parsed bundle array files in json format for each transaction.
 In interactive mode, tx cache is only saved when exiting with 'q'.

 # Logs